brestmoor/CourtsChecker/README.md

-Subscription based app, which checks if a badminton/tennis court becomes free in a time slot/date provided by user when subscribing.
+Subscription based web crawler, which checks if a badminton/tennis court becomes free in a time slot/date provided by user when subscribing.
-It can be deployed in Google Functions and sends notifications to users using service workers.
+If a court becomes free, a notification is send using service workers.
+It is designed to be deployed in Google Functions.
 It is the back-end part for the front-end available [here](https://github.com/brestmoor/CourtsCheckerApp).

 The entry point to this app is `pipeline.js`